NON-STATE ACTORS IN EDUCATION

 Independent, non-state schools

 Private schools are established, managed, and financed by private actors including individuals, legal entities, and church-based providers.
-These schools must also follow the national curriculum and apply for authorization to operate.
+These schools are required to follow the national curriculum and apply for authorisation to operate.

 State-funded (government-aided), non-state schools

-Assisted private education is the predominant education provision in Grenada.
-These schools are privately owned educational institutions with a pre-established agreement between the institution and the government.
-Most of the assisted schools are managed by the church.
-According to the 2002 Education Act, assisted private educational institutions must be governed by a Board of Management, follow the National Curriculum, and comply with all the regulations as public schools.
+Most schools in Grenada are assisted private schools, which are privately owned educational institutions with a pre-established agreement between the state and the institution.
+Most assisted schools are managed by the church.
+According to the 2002 Education Act, assisted private educational institutions must be governed by a Board of Management, follow the National Curriculum, and comply with all regulations applicable to public schools.
 ‘Denominational Schools’ have more flexibility regarding the curriculum.
-Government assistance can be provided for building maintenance, furniture, equipment, salary payments, or any other purpose approved by the Minister.
+Government assistance can be provided in the form of maintenance, furniture, equipment, salaries, or any other purpose approved by the Minister.

 Contracted, non-state schools